ScreaMy7/ScreaMy7.github.io/_posts/2022-02-25-Javascript.md

 2. My workflow for finding js files
 3. inspecting the files
 4. some reports
-5. about new tool in future and next writeup
+5. about new tool in progress and next writeup

 # JS files